openstack/openstack-manuals/doc/networking-guide/source/config-service-subnets.rst

 * ``network:floatingip_agent_gateway``
 * ``None``

-Creating or updating a port with a specific a subnet skips this selection process and explicitly uses the given subnet.
+Creating or updating a port with a specific subnet skips this selection process and explicitly uses the given subnet.

 Usage